Updated on 1/14/2026

 I took notes and wrote descriptions for each of the 239 tutorial videos that I watched and followed along with in the 3 Revit courses that I’ve taken.
 My notes consist of 30 pages and 19,511 words.
 If you are interested in seeing what I’ve learned, you can see my notes here: My Revit notes.

 I believe that I have a lot that I can offer to a company with my 40 years of experience of installing plumbing.
 I have designed plumbing systems in the field for decades before BIM ever existed.
-I am a licensed Master Plumber and I know the Plumbing Code.
+I am a licensed Master Plumber, and I know the Plumbing Code.
 I also know the most efficient ways to design plumbing systems, saving labor and material on projects.
 And I know how plumbers would want to install the systems.

 To be continued as I complete more courses…